 PrivateVPN allows for up to 6 simultaneous devices.
 In tests, it’s consistently one of the fastest VPN services in the world – which means your video calls will be high-quality, with no delays.
-There’s no lack of connection options either, with 80+ servers located in 57 countries around the world.
+There’s no lack of connection options either, with around 150 servers in 60+ countries around the world.
 This number may at first appear smaller than average, but each server boasts incredible uptime and performance in our tests.
 Why settle for thousands of subpar choices when you can have the handful that just work like they should?

 The best thing about PrivateVPN is that it’s a new service, meaning it always strives to outdo the competition.
 Between accepting bitcoin and offering intuitive apps for iOS, MacOS, Android and other platforms, PrivateVPN really does its best to do right by its users.
 It also offers some of the best, most generous pricing options in order to attract more users.